dotnet/docs-maui/docs/migration/forms-projects.md

 </Project>
 ```

-In your head projects, add a reference to this new library project.
+In your platform projects, add a reference to this new library project.
 Then copy your Xamarin.Forms library files into the .NET MAUI library project.

 ## Namespace changes